-Clarification: Small radius Looping Lines are drawn as sharp angles instead of curves.
+Clarification: Looping Lines of less than 180 degrees are drawn as sharp angles instead of curves.
 These are called "corners" in this rule book but are flown like any other Looping Line.

 - 27.10.2 Looping Lines must have a constant radius. - 27.10.3 Looping Lines must be wind corrected as indicated by the flight path of the aircraft.